ByteOnAI/MyTripmate-fe/README.md

 ## 📄 License

-This project is built for EaseMyTrip.
+This project is built for MyTripMate.

 ## 🤝 Support

 For issues or questions:

 1. Check the code comments
 2. Review the API integration guide above
 3. Test with mock API first before integrating real API